-This DIY guide explains step-by-step how to properly insulate your attic.
-We’ll cover the different types of insulation you can use, the prep work you need to do before you add the insulation, and everything in between.
+This DIY guide explains step-by-step how to insulate your attic properly.
+We’ll cover the different types of insulation you can use, the prep work you need to do before adding the insulation, and everything in between.
 As with all things concerning a home, no guide or list can be all-inclusive, so this should be read with the understanding that you may not be able to follow it verbatim, but it should cover the topic for the vast majority of you.
 As always, feel free to give me a shout if you are unsure or have questions about your process.
 I’m here to help.
-You can tweet me @inspectorben or You can email me here.
+You can tweet me @inspectorben, or You can email me here.

 There are many choices available for you when it comes to attic insulation.
 Let’s take a quick look at the most popular ones, and discuss the pros and cons of each type.

 SPRAY FOAM INSULATION – If you have the money to pay for spray foam in your attic, then you may want to stop reading now and go get that done.
 For most of us, installing spray foam insulation in their attic is just not a DIY project, and it is too costly for your average homeowner.
 Does it work?
 Yeah, spray foam is great.
 So if you can write a check for it, just stop reading and go pick up the phone.
 Turn your attic into a big Yeti Cooler.